lsst-sqre/sqr-063/index.rst

 (For example, posting an invalid time to the destruction endpoint or an invalid phase to the phase endpoint, or requesting a job that doesn't exist.)
 The HTTP status code is specified in some cases, but not the contents of the message or a clear statement that the contents don't matter.

-Should this return ``text/plain`` errors as specified for the sync API, either ``text/plain`` or VOTable per DALI, the implementor's choice as long as the HTTP status code is correct, or something else?
+Should this return ``text/plain`` errors as specified for the sync API, either ``text/plain`` or VOTable per DALI, the implementer's choice as long as the HTTP status code is correct, or something else?

 Use of empty replies
 --------------------